|Back to Back Issues Page|

 Blood sugarRefined maize meal is highly glycemic, raising blood glucose and is a major contributor to both obesity and diabetes.

-20 years after the McGovern committee recommended Americans eat more starch and less fat, the prevalence of diabetes began to soar, and continues to do so to this day; largely because unrefined carbs are so hard to find.
+20 years after the McGovern committee recommended Americans eat more starch and less fat, the prevalence of diabetes began to soar, and continues to do so to this day; largely because whole grains are so hard to find.

 The world over people have become accustomed to the texture of highly-refined grains; their lips and tongues have learned to dislike chewing and fibrous food in general.

 The extraction of much of the protein from maize meal by millers is a large part of the problem.
-Undoubtedly there are other factors; children deficient in folate for example do not perform well in school.
+Undoubtedly there are other factors; children deficient in folate for example cannot perform well in school.

 1 cup of unrefined corn, slightly more than an ear, contains nearly one fifth of the recommended daily allowance of folate.